 Genetic studies support the importance of the IL-33 pathway in atopic diseases.
 These studies have demonstrated that certain ST2 mutations reduce IL-33 mediated signaling and thereby protect individuals with mutated ST2 from asthma.
-Certain studies also demonstrate that mutation that increase IL-33 mediated signaling increase incidence of asthma and atopic dermatitis.
-This supports the hypothesis that an anti-IL-33 antibody, such as ANB020, has the potential to benefit asthma patients.
+Certain studies also demonstrate that mutation that increases IL-33 mediated signaling increases incidence of asthma and atopic dermatitis.
+This supports the hypothesis that an anti-IL-33 antibody, such as etokimab, has the potential to benefit asthma, atopic dermatitis and CRSwNP patients.